Claims, appeals, and cases

 Start a Space

 The March 18 denial letter says the original receipt is missing service dates, so they cannot confirm the visit fell within the coverage period.
 Today I found the clinic invoice PDF and each line item includes the service date.
-Support said an appeal can include a short explanation letter, and it is better if the claim number appears on every page.
+I need to write a short explanation letter with the claim number, denial date, and how the new evidence answers the denial reason.
 The appeal window is 30 days from the denial letter, so the latest safe date is April 17.
 There is also a March 6 appointment confirmation email that helps prove when the visit happened.

 Add another update for this Space...